Flavors and Fragrances (ICAP P2)

 Mandatory

-The program is offered as an initial training course, as well as on a sandwich course (apprenticeship or apprenticeship contract).
+The program is offered as initial training but also as a work-study program (apprenticeship or apprenticeship contract).

 Master 1:

-During the first semester, students work on a project covering the basics of extraction, synthesis, analysis and formulation.
-Professionals from the perfume and flavor industries also contribute to the students' training.
+During the first semester, students work on a project covering the basic concepts of extraction, synthesis, analysis, and formulation.
+Professionals from the perfume and flavor industries also participate in the students' training.

 Master 2:

-During M2, projects led by professionals from the perfume and flavor industries enable students to reinforce their autonomy and help them build their career plans through experimentation.
-These projects focus on aromatic formulation and functional perfumery.
+During the M2, projects led by professionals from the perfume and flavor industries enable students to strengthen their independence and help them build their career plans through experimentation.
+These projects are carried out in the fields of flavor formulation and functional perfumery.

-Assistance in researching and monitoring these internships is provided through the involvement of tutors, chosen from among the research professors on the teaching team according to their area of specialization.
-Students graduating from the ICAP Master's program thus acquire the theoretical and technical skills and open-mindedness required for managerial positions in the various sectors of their field of specialization.
+Assistance with finding and monitoring these internships is provided by tutors, who are chosen from among the teaching and research staff of the educational team based on their area of specialization.
+Students graduating from the ICAP master's program therefore acquire, during their training, theoretical and technical skills coupled with sufficient open-mindedness to be able to apply for management positions in the various sectors of their field of specialization.

 Read more